Observations in TNG: "Final Mission"

 The forcefield surrounding the sentry disappears.

-The same case, without the logo and a new paint scheme, also appears in "The Host" in the possession of Odan.
+The same case, without the logo and with a new green paint scheme, also appears in "The Host" in the possession of Odan.

 "The Host"